tejas3005/Minikube-Using-Ingress/README.md

 Welcome to the Minikube Ingress Demonstration repository!
 This project provides a simple and hands-on demonstration of setting up and using Ingress with Minikube, allowing you to easily expose and access your Kubernetes services.

-Setting up Environment on github codespace
+Step 1:  Setting up Environment on github codespace

 ![image](https://github.com/tejas3005/Minikube-Using-Ingress/assets/48887643/baa96a66-071b-4b77-9cae-992404c3b43b)